Many reports claiming nuclear power is cheaper than other sources of energy don’t include all costs and use flawed analysis. See details below.

 Nuclear Regulatory Commission’s (NRC) annual budget is over $1 billion.

-- 90% of the budget comes from nuclear industry fees, which are indirectly paid by ratepayers.
+- 90% of the budget is from nuclear industry fees, which are indirectly paid by ratepayers.
 The remaining 10% is from U.S. taxpayers.

 “… the NRC is required, by law, to recover about 90 percent of our budget authority directly from the industry that we regulate… The NRC received a bit more than $1 billion for FY 2012, so the amount we will recover in fees by Sept.
 30 is approximately $909.5 million.
 We collect those fees and send the money back to the U.S. Treasury.” – Arlette Howard, NRC Fee Policy Analyst